-An important goal of this notice is to establish the foundation for expanding the traditional boundaries of both mathematics and computer science to continuously advance both fields, and to build a community of versatile researchers who are committed to the common goal of high-performance computing for scientific discovery.
-The proposal will need to include plans for the dissemination of research results, such as:
+An important goal of this notice is to foster an active, integrated research community of versatile researchers who are committed to the goal of achieving exascale computation for scientific discovery.
+Accordingly, each research team should plan to send representatives to a kick-off meeting and an annual PI meeting, where they will give presentations on the status and promise

+The application will need to include plans for the dissemination of research results, such as:

-- Publications, conferences, and other educational activities: what mechanisms will the project employ to present its work to a broader community to ensure sustained activities in the research area? - Code release: how will the codes be released to allow other researchers to continue building and expanding on the knowledge gained? - Testing at scale: will the project perform software testing at scale?
-If so, what are the requirements for this testing (for example, hardware, specific architecture, specific testbed, etc)?
+- Publications, conferences, and educational activities for the science user community: what mechanisms will the project employ to present its work to a broader community to ensure sustained activities in the research area and promote adoption by communities of scientists? - Code release: how will the codes be released to allow other researchers to continue building and expanding on the knowledge gained? - Testing at scale: Will the project perform software testing at scale?
+If so, what are the requirements for this testing (for example, hardware, specific architecture, specific test bed, etc)?